-A common question we see from fiddle leaf fig owners is “How much light does my fiddle need?”
+A common question we see from fiddle leaf fig tree owners is “How much light does my fiddle need?”
 On that same note, sometimes it’s hard to tell whether your fiddle is getting too much light or not enough.
 Let’s talk about that in our fiddle leaf fig troubleshooting guide!

 Generally, fiddles LOVE light.
 As tropical plants, they thrive in pretty bright sunlight, though most indoor fiddle leaf figs do best in bright, indirect sunlight rather than directly in the sun’s rays.